 Interim STAR is available for Arlington residents age 60 and over who have submitted an application for MetroAccess and meet all criteria but have not yet been approved.
 Interim STAR may only be used for health care appointments.
 Application is made to Arlington County Aging and Disability by submitting a copy of the MetroAccess application.
 Normal STAR fares apply.
-For more information, contact the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700.
+For more information, contact the Arlington County Aging and Disability Services Aging and Disability Resource Center at 703-228-1700.

 STAR coupons can be used to pay the fare for STAR services.
 Coupons are used as fare and turned in at the time of the ride using STAR.
 Coupons must be purchased ahead of time at Commuter Stores in-person or online.
 For more information call 703-228-RIDE (7433).

 Arlington residents 70 years and older may purchase a $10 coupon book for taxi rides valued at $20.
-A maximum of 15 books per year may be purchased.
-For details, call the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700.
+A maximum of 20 books per year may be purchased.
+Apply online, or complete the Super Senior Taxi Application and mail it to the Arlington Agency on Aging.
+For details, call the Arlington County Aging and Disability Services Aging and Disability Resource Center at 703-228-1700.